Heart Disease and Aspirin Therapy

 - People who have had a heart attack*

-- People who have undergone bypass surgery to treat heart disease, or have angina (chest pain)
+- People who have undergone bypass surgery or angioplasty/stent placement to treat heart disease, or have angina (chest pain)

 - People who have had a transient ischemic attack (TIA) or ischemic stroke